Applied Linguistics, MA

 Outside of timetabled sessions, you'll need to dedicate time to self-study to prepare for coursework.
 Our Stockwell Street library and online resources will support your further reading and research.

-You will also be invited to our monthly Postgraduate Reading Group, and activities arranged by the Centre for Research and Enterprise in Language (CREL).
+You will also be invited to various activities arranged by the Centre for Research and Enterprise in Language (CREL).

 Overall workload